sourcegraph/about/blogposts/2018/how-to-support-your-employee-through-pregnancy-maternity-leave-and-the.md

 ---
-title: 'How To Support Your Employee Through Pregnancy, Maternity Leave and the Transition Back To Work'
+title: 'How to support your employee through pregnancy, maternity leave, and the transition back to work'
 externalTitle: 'Welcome back from maternity leave: How to support a returning employee'
 externalDescription: 'Working parents need time off to care for their children and a positive welcome back from maternity leave.
 Learn how to support them here.'
 author: 'Vanesa Ortiz'